Shin splints - self-care

 - Do stretching exercises, especially over the front part of the shin.

 - Take ibuprofen, naproxen, or aspirin to decrease swelling and to help with pain.
 Know these medicines have side effects and can cause ulcers and bleeding.
-Talk to your doctor about how much you can take.
+Talk to your health care provider about how much you can take.

 - Use arch supports.
-Talk with your doctor and physical therapist about wearing the proper shoes, and about special shock-absorbing insoles or orthotics to wear inside your shoes.
+Talk with your provider or physical therapist about wearing the proper shoes, and about special shock-absorbing insoles or orthotics to wear inside your shoes.

 - Work with a physical therapist.
 They can use therapies that may help with the pain.
 They can teach you exercises to strengthen your leg muscles.